alljoyn/extras-webdocs/docs/develop/api-guide/config/cpp.md

 ## Implementing an App: Config Client

 To implement an application to receive and modify ConfigData, use the ConfigClient class.
 The AboutClient class must be used so that your application is notified when applications with About Server and possibly Config Server instances can send announcements.

 **NOTE:** Verify the BusAttachment has been created, started and connected before implementing a Config Client.
-See the [About API Guide][about-api-guide-linux] for the code snippets.
+See the [About API Guide][about-api-guide-cpp] for the code snippets.
 Code in this chapter references a variable `mBus`
 (the BusAttachment variable name).

 ### Initialize the AllJoyn framework

 See the [Building Linux section][building-linux] for instructions to set up the AllJoyn framework.

 #### Create bus attachment